TAMUSHPE/tamushpe-guides/docs/shpeathon26/introPhase/company-roles.md

 ## 📃 Details

 Below you'll find descriptions for five essential company roles.
 You will review the descriptions with your team and assign someone to each position.
 Note: Each person is responsible for their role's deliverables, however, everyone must take ownership of the company as a whole and help wherever needed.
-Some roles require more work so it's essential that everyone contributes and work as a team.
+Some roles require more work, so it's essential that everyone contributes and works as a team.
 There may be a person with more than one role on a team or you may also choose to have two team members have a shared role.

 ## 👩‍💼 Roles

-Here's a brief description of the 4 main roles that make up every company. **When selecting your team's roles, make sure that the responsibilites match the team member's skillset.**
+Here's a brief description of the 5 main roles that make up every company. **When selecting your team's roles, make sure that the responsibilites match the team member's skillset.**

 `CEO`